-Offset - with channels 1 and 2 as reference, this allows programming of an offset value in units of waveform points (or sample clock periods).
-The CH3+CH4 offset can be programmed from 0 to the \pm full length of the output waveform.
+Offset CH2 -> CH1 - with channel 1 as reference, this allows programming of an offset value in units of waveform points (or sample clock periods).
+The CH2 -> offset can be programmed from 0 to the \pm full length of the output waveform.

-Skew - with channels 1 and 2 as reference, it defines the skew between the two pairs of channels in units of ns.
+Skew CH2 -> CH1 - with channel 1 as reference, it defines the skew between the channels in units of ns.
 The skew is programmable from 0 ns to±3 ns with increments of 10 ps.